TrustAFK/SHITPOST/README.md

 # ANONYMOUS SHIT POSTING SITE
-A place where anyone can post there thoughts without logging in : [TAP] (npx create-react-app my-app)
+A place where anyone can post there thoughts without logging in : [TAP] (https://shitpost-tushar-gupta-git.vercel.app/)

 ## Available Scripts